Relay Broadcast Channel with Confidential Messages: Introduction

+In cellular and WiFi data networks, security is a critical issue when people wish to transmit important/private information, such as credit card transactions or banking related data communications.
+Another important issue in cellular and WiFi data networks is that the mobile users have been demanding increasingly higher down-link data rate.
+Combining these two issues, how to achieve higher down-link secrecy data rate motivates us to study the down-link or broadcast channel that exploits the techniques of relaying and user cooperation to achieve higher secrecy rate.
+In this paper, we study the model of relay broadcast channel with confidential messages (RBC-CM), see Figure \ref{f1}.
+We want to know whether the secrecy capacity region of the broadcast channel can be enhanced by using a trusted relay node.

+Inner and outer bounds on the capacity-equivocation region of the model of Figure \ref{f1} are provided.
+The inner bounds are constructed according to the decode-and-forward (DF) and noise-and-forward (NF) strategies.
+Here note that in \cite{LG}, Lai and El Gamal has already shown that the compress-and-forward (CF) strategy is a combination of the NF strategy and the classical Cover-El Gamal's CF strategy \cite{CG}, and it performs no better than the NF strategy.
+Therefore, the CF inner bound on the capacity-equivocation region of Figure \ref{f1} is not considered in this paper.
+The capacity results of the model of Figure \ref{f1} are further explained via a degraded Gaussian example, which we call the degraded Gaussian relay broadcast channel with one common and one confidential messages.
+The numerical results show that a trusted relay node helps to enhance the security of the Gaussian BCC \cite{LPS}.

 In this paper, random variab1es, sample values and alphabets are denoted by capital letters, lower case letters and calligraphic letters, respectively.
-A similar convention is applied to the random vectors and their sample values. \textbf{For example, $U^{N}$ denotes a random $N$-vector $(U_{1},...,U_{N})$, and $u^{N}=(u_{1},...,u_{N})$ is a specific vector value in $\mathcal{U}^{N}$ that is the $N$th Cartesian power of $\mathcal{U}$. $U_{i}^{N}$ denotes a random $N-i+1$-vector $(U_{i},...,U_{N})$, and $u_{i}^{N}=(u_{i},...,u_{N})$ is a specific vector value in $\mathcal{U}_{i}^{N}$.} Let $p_{V}(v)$ denote the probability mass function $Pr\{V=v\}$.
+A similar convention is applied to the random vectors and their sample values.
+For example, $U^{N}$ denotes a random $N$-vector $(U_{1},...,U_{N})$, and $u^{N}=(u_{1},...,u_{N})$ is a specific vector value in $\mathcal{U}^{N}$ that is the $N$th Cartesian power of $\mathcal{U}$. $U_{i}^{N}$ denotes a random $N-i+1$-vector $(U_{i},...,U_{N})$, and $u_{i}^{N}=(u_{i},...,u_{N})$ is a specific vector value in $\mathcal{U}_{i}^{N}$.
+Let $p_{V}(v)$ denote the probability mass function $Pr\{V=v\}$.
 Throughout the paper, the logarithmic function is to the base 2.

 The organization of this paper is as follows.
 Section \ref{secII} provides the inner and outer bounds on the capacity-equivocation region of the model of Figure \ref{f1}.
-The model of Figure \ref{f2} and its Gaussian case are investigated in Section \ref{secIII}.
-The model of Figure \ref{f3} and its Gaussian case are investigated in Section \ref{secIV}.
-Final conclusions are provided in Section \ref{secV}.
+The capacity results in Section \ref{secII} are further explained via a degraded Gaussian example, which is shown in Section \ref{secIII}.
+Final conclusions are in Section \ref{secIV}.